decisionpatterns/backpipe/README.md

         div( class="outer")                %>%
           div( class="outer-outer")

-That's a little better and it produces the same HTML.
-It can still be better.
+That's a little better and it produces the same HTML, but it can still can be improved.
 The above example illustrates two incongruities between code and output.
 The first is a reversal of order between code and HTML output.
 HTML is ordered from outside-in. **shiny** has the developer write code inside-out.
 This makes debugging difficult expecially with complex code.
 If you haven't done anything complex with **shiny** yet, you will.
 Don't worry.
 The second problem is that code indentation no longer illustrate the nested structure of the HTML.

 The **backpipe** package and backpipe operators solve both of these dilemmas.
 In fact, writing cleaner **shiny** code was the impetus for this package, though its utility can be found when working with other things too.
 Using the backpipe operator the same code can be written as: